adeoke/django-quarantine-workout-graphql/README.md

 In order to flesh out the functionality of the api I have followed these criteria (you can assume your own implied criteria from the ones listed here).

-1) Any user is able to retrieve all workouts.
+1. Any user is able to retrieve all workouts.
-2) A workout is a collection of exercises that match a given criteria (by filtering).
+2. A workout is a collection of exercises that match a given criteria (by filtering).
-3) If no filter is specified when making a request for a workout then all exercises are returned.
+3. If no filter is specified when making a request for a workout then all exercises are returned.
-4) Filtering on a workout should only return exercises that match the filter criteria.
+4. Filtering on a workout should only return exercises that match the filter criteria.
-5)
+5. TODO complete

+**Remove/UPDATE**
 2) Only a logged in user can create an exercise.
 3) Only a logged in user can give a workout a review (where ONE is poor upto a review of FIVE, which represents a perfect exercise, only five choices, ONE to FIVE, inclusive are permitted).